In this step-by-step Systeme.io tutorial review, you’ll learn how to use Systeme.io to launch and run your online business.

 It’s essential to tag your customers.
 This way, you’ll send the right emails to the right people at the right time and make more money.

-Now that we’ve seen how to manage contacts and sales funnels, I will show you how to send and manage emails on Systeme.io.
+Next, I will show you how to send and manage emails on Systeme.io.

 If you’re building sales funnels, you will want to send emails and use email marketing.